Landshut Wedding: Recreation

-However, the real heroes of the "Landshuter Hochzeit" are the local citizens who act variously as bishops, aristocrats, bride and bridegroom.
-Without these people, the festival could not take place.
+In the festival, local citizens act variously as bishops, aristocrats, bride and bridegroom.
 The actors are chosen from a commission of the "Die Förderer".
-Every person who wants to become a member of this association and who wants to take part in this big event has to live near Landshut.
-However, it is not only the actors who delve into the medieval times.
+Every person who wants to become a member of this association and who wants to take part in the festival has to live near Landshut.
 It is customary among Landshut males to let the hair grow longer in the months before the event to match the medieval fashion better.
 Every citizen of Landshut will dress in medieval garments during festival days (even wrist watches are frowned upon) and the city’s decoration is retrofitted to a great extent.
 This of course means that the city becomes a pedestrian-only zone; visitors approaching by car are informed of this at a 50 km perimeter around the town.

-Due to the great pains that the festival organisers and local participants take in ensuring the authenticity of historical clothing and other personal items (such as weapons and armour), visitors are not permitted to wear medieval-themed outfits, but are invited to join in the celebrations dressed in contemporary "civvies".
+Citing concerns surrounding authenticity, visitors are not permitted to wear medieval-themed outfits, but are invited to join in the celebrations dressed in contemporary "civvies".

-Along with the growing fascination for the Middle Ages in the late 20th century the Landshut Wedding has become a well-known medieval festival with great impact on the region’s economics as well as its cultural traditions and aspects of living history.

-The next procession is scheduled for 2023.